“…everyone knew that all islands were worlds unto themselves, that to come onto an island was to come to another world.”

 Bere Island’s geographical isolation is part of the attraction of living here, but it is still very much accessible.
 In just under two hours from disembarking from the island ferry you can be in Cork city, head to the airport and in another hour or so you’re in London.
 Alternatively, head north towards Shannon on leaving the island ferry and you can be in New York City later that same evening.

-Bere Island has a year round population of 180 which can almost treble in size over the busy summer months, with a full schedule of festivals, and events for visitors and islanders alike to enjoy.
-But come winter, there is definitely no better place to be than sitting by a roaring fire maybe with a glass of wine/cup of coffee in one hand and a good book in the other) as a wild Atlantic storm blows in.
+Bere Island has a year round population of just under 200 which can almost treble in size over the busy summer months, with a full schedule of festivals, and events for visitors and islanders alike to enjoy.
+But come winter, there is definitely no better place to be than sitting by a roaring fire (maybe with a glass of wine/cup of coffee in one hand and a good book in the other) as a wild Atlantic storm blows in.

 Come and try island life for yourself!